Amsterdam/parkeerscans/README.md

 We take data from a few sources and create a dataset usable for predictive parking analysis.

 Source data:
- - all know parking spots.
+ - all known parking spots.
- - all know roads. (wegdelen) / partial roads. (weddelen)
+ - all known roads. (wegdelen) / partial roads. (weddelen)
- - all know neigborhoods. (buurten)
+ - all known neigborhoods. (buurten)
  - all 39.5 milion cars scans of 2016.

 We combine all data sources in a postgres database table in `scan_scans` which contains all scans normalized with parkingspot, neighborhood and road information.
-All this data get's indexed in elasticsearch and that allows us to create a kibana dashboard.
+All this data is indexed in elasticsearch and that allows us to create a kibana dashboard.

 The kibana project has one customized view with loads out vector data of roads, neighborhoos and